neilchang01/url-shortener-project/README.md

 This is a URL shortener app built with:

 - Frontend: ReactJs
-- Backend: Nestjs
+- Backend: NestJs
-- Database: Redis.
+- Database: Redis

 ## Installation